goldmermaid/MLU-MLOps-Lab/README.md

 ## Lab Instructions

+The lab is composed of 3 parts:

-In this course, you'll implement and experiment a basic MLOps process, supported by an automated infrastructure for training/testing/deploying/integrating ML Models.
-It is comprised into four parts:
+1. In Lab 0, we will create an automated infrastructure via CloudFormation for training, testing, deploying and integrating ML Models.

-1. You'll start with a **WarmUp**, for reviewing the basic features of Amazon Sagemaker;
-2. After that, you will train the model (using the buil-in XGBoost or the a custom container if you ran the step 2), deploy them into a **DEV** environment, approve and deploy them into a **PRD** environment with **High Availability** and **Elasticity**;
+1. In Lab 1, we will train the model (using the buil-in XGBoost or the a custom container if you ran the step 2), deploy them into a **DEV** environment, approve and deploy them into a **PRD** environment with high availability and elasticity;
-3. Finally, you'll run a Stress test on your production endpoint to test the elasticity and simulate a situation where the number of requests on your ML model can vary.
+1. In Lab 3, we will run some stress tests on the production endpoint to test the elasticity and simulate a situation where the number of requests on the ML model can vary.

-Parts 2 and 3 are supported by automated pipelines that reads the assets produced by the ML devoloper and execute/control the whole process.

 <a name="Lab-0"/>